bhavya-tech/django-deployment/docs/setting-up-the-server/getting-the-project.md

 1. Install git from: [How To Install Git on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-20-04)

-2. Navigate to the folder from the terminal to the path of installation.(Preferable on home folder itself)
+2. Navigate to the folder from the terminal to the path of installation.

 3. Clone the git repository from the initial steps using: